 THE TAPAS REVOLUTION

 Talented Spanish chef Omar Allibhoy is creating a buzz within the UK food scene and has much to celebrate.
 The owner of the critically acclaimed Tapas Revolution, he also published a hugely successful cookbook, also called Tapas Revolution, which became the fastest selling Spanish cookbook of 2013.
+In 2016, he released his second book Spanish Made Simple, a best-seller for consecutive weeks on Amazon.

 Born in Madrid and trained by the legendary Ferran Adria of El Bulli, Omar arrived in the UK in 2008 to take over the reins at El Pirata Detapas in West London, quickly establishing it as one of London’s best tapas restaurants and winning rave reviews.
 Whilst there, he was featured on Channel 4’s ‘Ramsay’s Best Restaurant’, and Omar’s reputation as the ‘Antonio Banderas of cooking’ was born.